pacocoursey/cmdk/README.md

 Code snippets for common use cases.

-### Pages
+### Nested items

 Often selecting one item should navigate deeper, with a more refined set of items.
-We call these sets "pages", and they can be implemented with simple state:
+For example selecting "Change theme…" should show new items "Dark theme" and "Light theme".
+We call these sets of items "pages", and they can be implemented with simple state:

 ```tsx
 const ref = React.useRef(null)